 Hydrophobicity Classification

 The classification was done in line with IEC TS 62073.
-Table 3 and Fig. 4 summarize findings.
+Table 3 and Fig. 4 present the results.

 Electrical Testing Under Dry Conditions

 The study began with an electrical routine test in line with IEC 60137 ed.
 7 to verify that the bushing’s internal insulation was intact.
-The bushing passed the test and had a partial discharge level of less than 5 pC at system voltage and withstood 310 kV during the dry 1-minute AC voltage withstand test.
+The bushing passed and had a partial discharge level of less than 5 pC at system voltage and withstood 310 kV during the dry 1-min AC voltage withstand test.

 Electrical Testing Under Wet Conditions